okjuan/virtual.book/_posts/2024-12-26-japan-trip.md

 tags: journal travel cities
 ---

-Journal of my trip to Japan with Z, my mom, my older sister, her boyfriend B, and my younger sister.
+For Christmas and New Years, I went with Japan with my wife Z, my mom, my older sister, her boyfriend B, and my younger sister.
 <!--more-->

 #### Saturday 12/21/2024 / Sunday 12/22/2024 -- Tokyo

-- 12:45pm direct flight from Vancouver (YVR) -> Tokyo (NRT)
+- Z & I flew @ 12:45pm directly from Vancouver (YVR) -> Tokyo (NRT)
-- took Narita Express train to Shimbashi station and walked to the hotel stopping on the way to buy snacks at 7 Eleven
-- settle in hotel, rest, and wait for the others to arrive at the hotel
+- train to hotel, snacks from 7 Eleven, rest, and wait for the others to arrive
-- Z fell asleep so I left her and went out with my mom, sisters, and B for izakaya at a nearby restaurant
-- we ate raw tuna, cheese pancakes, potato croquettes, chicken karaage, etc; B and I drank beer
+- Z slept while we ate at a nearby izakaya (drinks, raw tuna, cheese pancakes, potato croquettes, chicken karaage, etc.)
-- buy chocolate ice cream bar at 7 Eleven on the way back to the hotel
+- chocolate ice cream bar at 7 Eleven on the way back to the hotel
-- collapse into sleep

 Z & I flew with Air Canada.
 We upgraded to Premium Economy to avoid being stuck in a couple of middle seats.
 It was expensive, but it made our flight much better.
 I spent the whole flight reading and writing.
 I read the first 150 pages of _Normal People_ and {% vbook_post wrote about it | 2024-12-21-normal-people %}, pausing only to eat meals.
-The flight was immensely productive and went by very quickly.
+I couldn't believe it when it was announced that we were beginning our descent.

 #### Monday 12/23/2024 -- Tokyo

-- went to Shibuya
-- conveyor belt sushi, including amazing chicken karaage
+- coffee nearby while Z & my family ate breakfast at the hotel
+- together took train to Shibuya City, then ate at a really good conveyor belt sushi restaurant
-- coffee @ The Roasters by Nozu (?)
+- solo flat white @ The Roastery by Nozy Coffee on Cat Street
-- browse MoMA Design Store, buy tea towel from Hay, and browsed another boutique in basement level
+- browse MoMA Design Store & other boutiques, bought tea towel from Hay
-- TODO
-- walk, get more coffee
-- TODO
+- solo walk thru Shibuya, fatigued from jetlag, got another coffee
+- browsed robe store but did not find what I wanted
-- buy hoodie @ Carhartt Work In Progress store
+- with group again, bought hoodie @ Carhartt Work In Progress store
-- buy shoes and slides @ Hoka
+- bought shoes and slides @ Hoka store
-- visit Tadao Ando's public bathroom in Jingū-dōri Park, one of seventeen _Tokyo Toilet_ locations
+- visit Tadao Ando's public bathroom in Jingū-dōri Park, which was featured in the movie _Perfect Days_
+- Shibuya crossing! then very spicy ramen at a place with weird vibes
+- taxi back to hotel

 I had severe allergies until the early evening.
 This happens to me whenever I travel somewhere new.
-In 2017 I went to Europe for the first time with my family and I spent the first full day sneezing and oozing copiously.
+In 2017 I went to Europe for the first time and I spent the first full day sneezing and oozing.
-Same thing this time, in Tokyo.
+Same thing this time in Tokyo for the first 24 hours.
+Reactine didn't seem to make a difference, just had to wait it out.

 #### Tuesday 12/24/2024 -- Tokyo

 - arrived at Disney Sea @ 12pm
+- rode on lots of rides, walked a lot, listened to Disney Xmas carollers
 - subpar pizza & pasta in Little Venice
+- explored the rest of the park, rode on more rides, fought jetlag
 - left @ 9pm, closing time

-The architecture and spatial planning was really impressive.
+The architecture and spatial planning of the theme park was really impressive.
+It seemed like every corner we rounded we encountered another stridebreaking view of the park.

 #### Wednesday 12/25/2024 -- Tokyo

-- started the day slowly
+- we started the day slowly to recover
 - I went on a couple of solo walks through the Shimbashi area to get coffee
 - Z and I walked to Shimbashi station and took the train to Ebisu
 - still struggling with jetlag
 - we explored Ebisu on foot, stopping at a puppy store and a pharmacy
-- we ventured to a quiet alley and up four floors to a cocktail bar I found on Google Maps called _____
+- we ventured to a quiet alley and up four floors to a cocktail bar called bar EAS MOR
-- visited mall briefly, then walked to Toki Taruza (?) for dinner; my mom, sisters, and B met us there
+- visited mall briefly, then walked to Toki Taruza for dinner with my mom, sisters, and B
-- took train back to Shimbashi; stopped at 7 Eleven for snacks and went to back to hotel
+- took train back to Shimbashi, then stopped at 7 Eleven for snacks on the way to the hotel

 #### Thursday 12/26/2024 -- Tokyo -> Takayama

 - get two flat whites from INCredible Coffee
 - took bullet train @ 1pm from Tokyo to Nagoya, then transferred to train to Takayama
+- check into hotel and walk into town for dinner at a nice sushi restaurant
+- return to hotel and I fell asleep before 9pm to finally cure my jetlag

 Tokyo station was huge and very busy.
 It felt like being in a beehive.